Harika-SVL/Migation/notes.md

 #### Creating a Backup for EC2 instance

 * Create an ec2 instance and install something
-* Lets create a backup plan
+* Let's create a backup plan